Last Updated on: by

 - Microtubules are found in the cytoplasm of all types of eukaryotic cells with rare absence, such as in human erythrocytes.

-- Microtubules are tiny, hollow, bead-like tubular structures that help cells maintain their shape.
+- They are tiny, hollow, bead-like tubular structures that help cells maintain their shape.

 - They are microscopic hollow tubes found inside cells that also provide motor functions for the cell.